AxDen-Dev/NRF52_3_Axis_Livestock_Motion_Tracker_example/README.md

 Customers who puchase mass production and bulk should contact development@axden.io.
 <br>

-For mass-produced and mass-purchased customers, we will develop optimized Firmware for their purposes such as low power, stabilization, and communication with gateways for free.
+For B2B customers, we develop firmware optimized for customers' purposes, such as low power, stabilization, and communication with gateways, for free.
 <br>

 <table>